SaraVieira/fiddly/Deployment.md

 ![Surge](./media/surge.png)

-## Github Pages
+## GitHub Pages

-For Github pages there is a command:
+For GitHub pages there is a command:

 ```bash
 fiddly deploy